-Istanbul governor: at least 35 dead in attack on nightclub
+New Year's attack on packed Istanbul club leaves 39 dead

 Some customers jumped into the waters of the Bosporus to escape the attack, the report said.

-Footage from the scene showed at least six ambulances with flashing lights and civilians being escorted out.
-NTV said police had cordoned off the area and an operation to capture the assailant was ongoing.

-An AP photographer said police cordoned off the area about 2 miles (3 kilometers) away from the nightclub and reported multiple ambulances passing by.
+Justice Minister Bekir Bozdag vowed that Turkey would press ahead with its fight against violent groups.

+“Turkey will continue its determined and effective combat to root out terror,” Bozdag said on Twitter.

 Security measures had been heightened in major Turkish cities, with police barring traffic leading up to key squares in Istanbul and the capital Ankara.
-In Istanbul, 17,000 police officers were put on duty, some camouflaged as Santa Claus and others as street vendors, state news agency Anadolu reported.
+In Istanbul, 17,000 police officers were put on duty, some camouflaged as Santa Claus and others as street vendors, Turkey’s Anadolu news agency reported.

-Ankara and Istanbul have been targeted by several attacks in 2016 carried out by the Islamic State group or Kurdish rebels, killing more than 180 people.

-Suzan Fraser in Ankara, Turkey contributed.
+Dusan Stojanovic and Mehmet Guzel in Istanbul and Suzan Fraser in Ankara, Turkey contributed.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

-Note: This story has been corrected to say that attack took place just after midnight Sunday instead of on Saturday.